Admission (Grades K-12)

 Our offerings include soccer, basketball, volleyball, cheer, cross-country, tennis, lacrosse, golf, and track and field.
 Visit our athletics webpage for the most current information.
 The high school sports programs continue to excel, competing in the Tri-Peaks League and at the State level.
 Vanguard’s basketball, cross country, tennis, golf, and track and field teams have all gone on to compete at the State level.

 What if my child wants to play a sport that isn’t offered at The Vanguard School?

 There are some sports that Vanguard does not offer such as football, swimming, hockey, wrestling, softball, and baseball.
 There have been many student athletes at Vanguard who have played those sports at other local high schools.
 CHSAA allows students to attend one school and play a sport at another school if their attending school does not offer that sport.
 Vanguard also allows those athletes to be released early from school when needed to attend their games and practices.

 Activity Period is a 30-minute period built into the regular school day schedule.
 Students may use Activity Period to attend various clubs, get help from teachers, or complete homework.

 What leadership development opportunities does The Vanguard School offer?

-The Vanguard School has a variety of student leadership opportunities, including National Honor Society, Student Council, Class Officers, and Student Ambassadors.
-Additionally, students develop public speaking skills by performing recitations at Friday assemblies, speaking at events such as High School Information Nights, and by participating in the various service projects offered.
+The Vanguard School has a variety of student leadership opportunities, including Student Council, Class Officers, and Student Ambassadors.
+Additionally, students develop public speaking skills by performing recitations at Friday assemblies, speaking at events such as High School Information Nights, and participating in the various service projects offered throughout the school year.